The James Irvine Foundation is now accepting nominations for the 2025 Leadership Awards.

 - Applies a proven approach in a new way or within a new context

 Competitive nominations include evidence that the leader is effectively addressing the problem described in the significance section.
 Evidence might include impact data, findings from evaluations, examples of how the leader’s work has led to changes in policies, beliefs, or behaviors, or anecdotes about how the work has directly impacted people’s lives.
-Changes within the organization like budget or staff levels are not by themselves examples of effectiveness.

 The Leadership Awards aim to elevate leaders who reflect the diversity of California’s population and regions.
 The Awards value the diverse life experiences leaders may bring to their work, such as experience with incarceration, serving in the military, or being unhoused.
 You are welcome to share such details in your nomination, especially if they inform how the nominee conducts their work.
 We also encourage nominations that are distinct from those we have recognized in recent years.